jerlinn/SyncART/CoachDemo.md

 [Audio]

-"Hey Michael!
-Catching that golden hour at 6:15 in SF - love to see that consistency!
+💡 Hey Michael!
+Catching that golden hour at 6:15 in San Francisco - love to see that consistency!

 Quick thought for today: You know what's wild?
 The whole work-from-anywhere revolution has totally changed the FIRE game.
 Get this - 87% of tech roles are now location-flexible.
 Pretty sweet for someone eyeing that 2035 freedom, right?

 Here's what's got me excited: I'm seeing more and more folks in our community crushing their FIRE goals by thinking outside the Bay Area box.
 They're keeping those sweet tech salaries while exploring some seriously cool lifestyle options.

-💡 Food for thought: Where could your skills take you?
+Food for thought: Where could your skills take you?
 The world's getting smaller, but the opportunities?
 They're exploding.

-Keep rocking that morning routine - you're building something special here!"
+Keep rocking that morning routine - you're building something special here!

 ### Mind Coach Case
 #### Inner Peace Journey